 "Doesn't look like the same house.
 No not at all," said Stacy Halstead, the child's mother.

-Saturday marked the first time the Halsteads saw the newly-remodeled house they bought months ago.
-The Halsteads bought the fixer-upper to be closer to the family.
+It marked the first time the Halsteads saw the newly-remodeled house they bought months prior to the renovation.
+The Halsteads purchased the fixer-upper to be closer to the family.

 It was an emotional first look that hundreds of supporters were able to watch from a big screen on the driveway.

 Tripp Halstead's bedroom and therapy room are done in his favorite 'Cars' theme.
 Every detail of the home is fully handicap accessible.